 The school will make a suitable space available for discussions between the provider and students, as appropriate to the activity.
 The school will also make available ICT and other specialist equipment to support provider presentations.
-This will all be discussed and agreed in advance of the visit with the school's Careers Leader or a member of the team.
+This will all be discussed and agreed in advance of the visit with the school's Head of Careers or a member of the IT team.

-Providers are welcome to leave a copy of their prospectus or other relevant course literature with the Careers Leader in order for it to be distributed to students and parents / guardians.
+Providers are welcome to leave a copy of their prospectus or other relevant course literature with the Head of Careers in order for it to be distributed to students and parents / carers.